carbonsrv/cpaste/README.md

 Tweak `cpaste.conf` to your liking, look at [Carbon](https://github.com/vifino/carbon) for the options.
 Most likely you only want to change the port.

+Copy `example_settings.lua` to `settings.lua` and change the location of the paste server there.

 Make sure [Redis](http://redis.io/) runs on the default port (`6379`), didn't make an option to change that yet.

 Get [Carbon](https://github.com/vifino/carbon) itself and run `carbon --config=cpaste.conf` in the source directory.